The brand new PS4 Slim model is a bit of all white

 You’ll be able to get a 500GB model in the UK on January 24, where it’ll cost £259.
 The Japanese market gets it (and a 1TB variant) on February 23.
 There’s no news on a North American launch yet.

-As well as rivaling the sleek Robot White Xbox One S, released last summer, this model may appeal to those rocking both consoles and want to match up their color schemes.
+As well as rivaling the sleek Robot White Xbox One S, released last summer, this model may appeal to those rocking both consoles and want to match up their colour schemes.

 Related: Nintendo Switch - Everything you need to know